jxyblog

 Before starting, we need to obtain some necessary parameters.
 First, log in to your cloud console and create an IAM account.
 It seems that the administrator account doesn't work; I kept getting errors while debugging in the unified identity authentication service.

-After creating it, open the console to modify the domain resolution interface.
+After creating it, open the domain resolution modification interface in the console.
 For multiple domains, you need to open one domain at a time to obtain the zone_id for that domain.
-Each domain has its own zone_id, as shown in the figure below.
+Each domain has a separate zone_id, as shown in the image below.

 Extract the domain zone_id for later use.